How NOT to make a hard Brexit of your pupillage interview

 Please note: these predictions are exactly that, they are not certainties, and the situation may change from day to day as the negotiations progress.

 Areas of practice that are strictly international or those that already use English law when resolving disputes, such as shipping and admiralty, are likely to be largely unaffected by Brexit.
 Others may see less impact from the repeal or ratification of EU laws, but may be influenced by the knock-on effects of social, economic or political uncertainty.
-We’ll be updating this section periodically until the release of TARGETjobs Law 2018, so check back later for more links and information about other areas of practice.

 The areas of law that appear to be most affected by Brexit include: